French language: Caribbean

 French is one of two official languages in Haiti alongside Haitian Creole.
 It is the principal language of education, administration, business, and public signage and is spoken by all educated Haitians.
 It is also used for ceremonial events such as weddings, graduations, and church masses.
 The vast majority of the population speaks Haitian Creole as their first language; the rest largely speak French as a first language.
 As a French Creole language, Haitian Creole draws the large majority of its vocabulary from French, with influences from West African languages, as well as several European languages.
 It is closely related to Louisiana Creole and the creole from the Lesser Antilles.

 French is the sole official language of all the overseas territories of France in the Caribbean that are collectively referred to as the French West Indies, namely Guadeloupe, Saint Barthélemy, Saint Martin, and Martinique.

 Other Caribbean French Creoles

-In the countries of Dominica, Grenada, St Lucia, Trinidad Venezuela and Panama French based creoles are used in lesser capacities, being secondary languages.
+In the countries of Dominica, Grenada, St Lucia, Trinidad and Tobago, Venezuela, and Panama French based creoles are used in lesser capacities, being secondary languages.
 It should be understood that Creoles are distinct from French although they are occasionally intelligible (depending on the Creole and how much French influence the language received).
 The Creoles of Venezuela and Panama are dying/severely endangered.
 In Trinidad and Grenada creole (known colloquially as Patwa) are only spoken by elders although revitalisation efforts are growing.
 In Dominica and St Lucia standard French is also used unofficially as a third language and some people use French and French creoles interchangeably.